Calorique

 57°FAverage Temperature · Arid

 Albuquerque, New Mexico has a arid climate with an average annual temperature of 57°F and 8 months suitable for outdoor exercise.
-When doing box jumps here, your body burns calories at approximately the standard rate, as the temperature closely matches the conditions used in MET research (68-72°F).
+For box jumps here, Calorique uses the base MET calculation because the local temperature is close to moderate exercise-planning conditions.

 Calorie Burn by Duration (Albuquerque)